Varlock: schema-first env files that stay safe around AI tooling

 Conclusion

-Varlock bundles a checked-in .env.schema, @env-spec decorators, the varlock load/run/scan CLI, plugin-backed secret backends, and first-class JavaScript tooling so collaborators and autonomous tools can share intent and validation rules without sharing plaintext secrets.
-Pair it with whichever agent workflow you already use—for example reviewing diffs closely in a harness like Pi—and treat varlock scan plus git hooks as a second line behind social process.
+Varlock bundles a checked-in .env.schema, @env-spec decorators, the varlock load/run/scan CLI, plugin-backed secret backends, and first-class JavaScript tooling so collaborators and autonomous tools can share intent and validation rules while keeping secret values out of the tracked schema—provided your tooling and habits actually steer agents at that surface.
+Pair it with whichever agent workflow you already use—for example reviewing diffs in Pi, multiplexed shells via cmux on macOS, or repeatable graphs in Archon—and treat varlock scan plus git hooks as one layer alongside isolation and review.

 Facts and package names above follow dmno-dev/varlock’s README and varlock.dev integration pages as of mid‑May 2026; CLI flags and decorators evolve quickly, so keep the official reference open while you migrate from plain dotenv.